-Rep. Greene falsely claims Capitol rioters weren’t Trump supporters.
+Rep. Greene falsely implies Capitol rioters weren’t Trump supporters.
 House GOP leaders are mostly silent.

 “The #Jan6 organizers were Trump supporters,” tweeted Meijer, who was one of 10 Republicans to vote for Trump’s impeachment.
 “They attacked the Capitol to stop the Electoral College certification & interrupt the constitutional transition of presidential power, emboldened by lies about a stolen election and hope they could stop the steal on Jan 6.
 Enough lies.”

-Greene’s latest comments come days after she spoke on the House floor ahead of the vote that removed her from the Budget and Education committees.
+Greene’s latest comments come days after she spoke on the House floor ahead of the vote that removed her from the budget and education committees.
 In her remarks, she said she regrets her boosterism of QAnon, an extremist ideology that the FBI has deemed a domestic terrorism threat, and her old social media postings, which included approving of the assassination of top Democrats.

 “These were words of the past, and these things do not represent me, they do not represent my district, and they do not represent my values,” she said.